Grachtengordel

 Many of the canal houses in the Amsterdam Canal District are from the Dutch Golden Age, 17th century.
-Many of these buildings, however, underwent restoration or reconstruction in various centuries, meaning that these building display many different architectural styles and facades.
+Many of these buildings, however, underwent restoration or reconstruction in various centuries, meaning that the buildings display many different architectural styles and facades.

 History

 Until the end of the 16th century, the city of Amsterdam encompassed the area inside the Singel and what is now Kloveniersburgwal.
 After the Alteration and change in management, the city expanded explosively.
 This led to Amsterdam's expansion in four stages between 1585 and 1665.
 In 1613, during the Twelve Years' Truce, reclamation of Herengracht, Keizersgracht, and Prinsengracht began.

 After the Peace of Westphalia, Amsterdam created new space for investment and new plans were developed to expand the city.
 From about 1660, the canals were extended to the Amstel; these extensions bear the names: Nieuwe Herengracht, Nieuwe Keizersgracht and Nieuwe Prinsengracht.
 With this expansion, the city formed its iconic crescent shape.